Learn how to make Disney World room requests to get the best rooms!

-Whether you have booked a preferred room or standard room, I always suggest making a room request before your trip.
+Whether you have booked a preferred room or a standard room, I always suggest making a room request before your trip.

-The next step is deciding what is the most important to you in terms of room requests.
+The next step is deciding what is most important to you in terms of room requests.
 This is important because the fewer requests you make the more likely they will be met!

-Since we use a stroller for our little one, it is so much easier to not have to wrestle it up and down an elevator every time we return to our room.
+Since we use a stroller for our little one, it is so much easier not to have to wrestle it up and down an elevator every time we return to our room.

-When my sister and I stayed at Caribbean Beach last spring on a resort-only trip with our families, we requested to be as close to the pool as possible since we were going to spend most of our time there.
+When my sister and I stayed at Caribbean Beach on a resort-only trip with the kids, we requested to be as close to the pool as possible since we were going to spend most of our time there.

-Other common requests are proximity to other members of your travel party, connecting rooms, to be in a certain section of a resort, or to have a certain room view that cannot be booked as a separate room category.
+Other common requests are proximity to other members of your travel party, connecting rooms, being in a certain section of a resort, or having a certain room view that cannot be booked as a separate room category.

-When and How to Make Your Room Requests
+How To Make Disney World Room Requests